 Hormonal factors related to pregnancy, menopause, or stress can all negatively affect your hair too.
 Normal aging sees hairs growing in thinner and fewer over time.

-PRP Treatment, Diet, and Health For Hair
+PRP Treatment, Diet, and Health for Hair

 You have options to take control of the inevitable.
 While it’s true that a few factors such as aging are out of your hands, we know that specific positive steps like regular exercise and diet improvements do boost and maintain hair growth.
-Exercise is known to reduce stress, and its negative effects.
+Exercise is known to reduce stress and its negative effects.
 Check with your doctor before beginning a new exercise program.
 To rebalance your hormones, try to get enough activity and enough sleep.
-Sleeping and resting at the right times keep your system healthy and allow for normalizing and repair of any processes that are in overdrive.
+Sleeping and resting at the right times keep your system healthy and allow for the normalizing and repair of any processes that are in overdrive.

 Drink plenty of water.
 Most people don’t stay sufficiently hydrated, and it’s essential for flushing out cellular waste and keeping your entire system healthy.